Debugging and testing

 In addition to that, tact.config.json

-act as default unless modified in the wrappers/
+act as defaults unless modified in the wrappers/

 .